 This course is a critical exploration of the way risk is perceived, employed, and assessed in child sexual exploitation – and the way vulnerability is being understood in children of all ages.

-For professionals who work with children thought to be ‘at risk’ of, or experiencing, child sexual exploitation, this course looks at the evidence for so-called ‘risk-taking behaviours’ and childhood vulnerabilities versus the evidence we have from wide empirical studies such as the ACE studies.
+For professionals who work with children thought to be ‘at risk’ of, or experiencing, child sexual exploitation, this course looks at the evidence for so-called ‘risk-taking behaviours’ and childhood vulnerabilities versus the evidence we have from wide empirical studies.
 What can we learn when we really put risk and vulnerability under the microscope and how can we support young people to take positive risks?

 The main learning objectives of the course are as follows: